-While there, why don’t you do a short-day tour to Bratislava, the gorgeous capital of Slovakia?
+While there, why not go to Bratislava, the gorgeous capital of Slovakia?

 Yes, this is absolutely possible.
-You can do a day trip from Vienna to Bratislava and explore the best of both cities.
+Doing a day trip from Vienna to Bratislava is easy and totally worth it.

-This detailed guide will show you our most practical tips and advice on how to plan a day tour to the Slovak capital, so you can maximize your visit.
+To maximize your visit, follow this detailed guide.
+It’ll show you our most practical tips on how to plan the perfect day tour of the Slovak capital.

 Note: This article contains affiliate links.
 In case you purchase something through one of these links, we may receive a small commission at no extra cost for you.
 Thank you for helping us keep creating the free content on this website!

 You can travel to Bratislava from Vienna in a few ways.
 We’ve described each of them below: